Reading Images Like Texts: Sequential Image Understanding in Vision-Language Models: Related work

-\textbf{Interpretability of VLMs}\quad A line of work aims to interpret model components. \cite{clip_neuron1, clip_neuron2} find the neurons and attention heads in CLIP that correspond to real-world concepts. \cite{sae1, sae2, sae3} extract CLIP features using sparse autoencoders. \cite{tokenmap, dogitlens} interpret activations via logit lens.
-Another line of work employs the idea of causal tracing. \cite{mmcircuit1, mmcircuit2, mmcircuit3} investigate information storage and transfer in CLIP, BLIP and other VLMs via visual circuits.
+\textbf{Interpretability of VLMs}\quad A line of work aims to interpret model components.
+For example, \cite{mm_neurons, clip_neuron1, clip_neuron2} find the neurons and attention heads in CLIP that correspond to real-world concepts. \cite{superposition} demonstrate that neurons are polysemantic due to the existence of superposition, and sparse autoencoders (SAEs) are used to address this issue in LLMs \citep{sae}.
+Similarly, \cite{sae1, sae2, sae3} extract features in CLIP using SAEs.
+Similar to our work, \cite{tokenmap, dogitlens} interpret activations via logit lens. \cite{dogitlens} directly maps visual tokens to labels via the classification head in ViT. \cite{tokenmap} maps the visual tokens to texts via the language head.
+Our work is based on theirs, while we go a step further to systematically investigate VLMs layer by layer, and provide a detailed analysis of the dynamic visual information processing in a VLM.

+Another line of work employs the idea of causal tracing originally developed for interpreting LLMs \citep{rome}. \cite{mmcircuit1, mmcircuit2, mmcircuit3} investigate information storage and transfer in CLIP, BLIP and other VLMs via visual circuits.
 Recently, \cite{tokenmap, infoflow1, infoflow2} use blocking-based interventions to study the information flow in VLMs.
-Other approaches provide visualizations based on gradients (e.g. \citep{infoflow1}), attention \citep{vis1} or causal inference \citep{vis2}.
+Other approaches provide visualizations for the model internals.
+Some work provides heatmaps based on gradients \citep{gradcam, vis3, infoflow1}, attention \citep{vis1} or causal inference \citep{vis2}.